 - Click the Advanced tab in the Internet Options dialog box.

-- Scroll down the the Security options list, and check the box next to Use SSL 3.0.
+- Scroll down to the Security options list, and check the box next to Use SSL 3.0.

 - Click OK to apply changes and close the dialog box.